NouranAbdelaziz/Caravel_cocotb_verification_tutorial/README.md

 ### 4. Create the python testbench:
 The python testbench is used to monitor the signals of the Caravel chip just like the testbenches used in hardware simulators.
 You can find a description for all the python testbench APIs [here](https://caravel-sim-infrastructure.readthedocs.io/en/latest/python_api.html#python-apis).
-Continuing on the example above,  if we want to check whether the gpios are set to the correct value, we can do that using the following code:
+Continuing on the example above,  if we want to check whether the gpios are set to the correct value, we can do that using the following code.
+You can find the source file [here](https://github.com/NouranAbdelaziz/caravel_user_project_cocotb_tutorial/blob/cocotb_dev/verilog/dv/cocotb/gpio_test/gpio_test.py):

 ```
 from cocotb_includes import *